How to connect a 2nd monitor to a computer

 Extending your computer to more monitors

-You can also extended your computer to use two (duel-monitors), three or more by employing one of the various cables depending on your available outputs,
+You can also extended your computer to use two (dual-monitors), three or more by employing one of the various cables depending on your available outputs,

 USB Splitter to DVI and or VGA